SalmaAlassal/BeRoot/git/git.md

 - Stages multiple files & directories : `git add folder1 folder2 file.txt`
 - Stages with a pattern : `git add *.js` → Adds all files that ends with `.js`
 - Stages the current directory and all its content that are not listed in the **.gitignore** : `git add .`
+- Stages all changes (new, modified, and deleted) files : `git add --all`

 ### `.` vs `*`